MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/deploy-unpackaged-apps.md

 ### Use the Windows App SDK runtime

-Non-MSIX-packaged apps must call the Bootstrapper API to use the Windows App SDK at run time.
+Packaged with external location and unpackaged apps must call the Bootstrapper API to use the Windows App SDK at run time.
 This is required before the app can use Windows App SDK features such as WinUI, App Lifecycle, MRT Core, and DWriteCore.
 A bootstrapper component enables packaged with external location and unpackaged apps to perform these important tasks:

 - Find and load the Windows App SDK framework package to the app's package graph.
 - Initialize the Dynamic Dependency Lifetime Manager (DDLM) for the Windows App SDK framework package.
 The purpose of the DDLM is to prevent servicing of the Windows App SDK framework package while it is in use by a packaged with external location or unpackaged app.